 - Loft: 4.5-5.75 inches

 - Ideal for side sleepers or back sleepers who like a firm pillow

 - 5-year warranty

-This zoned pillow is great for the side sleeper who needs a lot of support.
-While latex pillows offer more cooling than pillows stuffed with other materials, this pillow is punched with holes of varying sizes — larger in the center, smaller on the perimeter — which gives it an even greater cooling power.
-And with a five-year warranty, get comfortable, because you know this pillow is going to stay firm and supportive for a long time.
+This pillow is great for sleepers who need a high loft and a lot of support, and you don’t need to worry about it losing its shape.
+It’s punched with holes of varying sizes – larger in the center, smaller on the perimeter – which gives it extra cooling power, beyond what other latex pillows can provide.
+As an added bonus, this pillow comes with a five-year warranty, so you know it’ll stay firm and supportive for years to come.